The story of Kharlie M

 Kharlie M (with a silent h) is the stage name of Charlie Petitt, a folk singer-songwriter from Janesville, Wisconsin.
 Described as a “folk crooner,” Kharlie lends his clear but mellow voice to a variety of genres, including folk, country, light rock, and even children’s songs.
 Some of his original songs are bluegrass-inspired, while others have a splash of jazz or take on a classical spin.
 His repertoire includes songs about life and love, hymns and gospel songs, and a few silly songs.

-Kharlie performs quite regularly at open mics in the Janesville area; he also plays and sings monthly at local nursing homes.
-In addition, he plays keyboard for a monthly worship service at one of the nursing homes.
+Kharlie performs quite regularly at open mics in the Janesville area; he also plays and sings monthly at a local nursing home.

 In college, Charlie sang in a men’s choral group which toured all over the central and southern U.S.